Dolly Bindra

-Dolly Bindra is an Indian actress, known for her participation, assertive and confrontational behaviour in the reality TV series, Bigg Boss 4 in 2010.
+Dolly Bindra (born 20 January 1970) is an Indian actress, known for her participation, assertive and confrontational behaviour in the reality TV series, Bigg Boss 4 in 2010.

 Career

 Bindra started working in Bollywood when she was 18 years old.
 Bindra has done roles in Hum Sab Ek Hai later in movies like Gadar, and many other stage shows.
 Her recently released films include Tara Rum Pum, Mummji, Dhan Dhana Dhan Goal and Krazzy 4.

 Bindra was a participant in the fourth season of reality TV show Bigg Boss.

 Controversy

 Dolly Bindra who was once a devotee of Radhe Maa.
 Later she filed an FIR against her, claiming sexual abuse.

 She was known for outspoken and confrontational behavior in Bigg Boss.